Bega schoolgirl murders: Abduction of Barry and Collins

 On 3 October 1997, a campsite was set up by the father of Nichole Collins at White Rock, near Bega, for his teenage daughter to invite friends over for the coming Labour Day weekend.
-The camp site was located 3 km from the Collins home.
-The girls would regularly call at the house while camping to change clothing, shower and eat.
-Collins's father regularly called at the camp site to check on the children and did so on the day the girls disappeared.
-About 9:00 p.m. on 5 October, Collins, wearing her high school jacket, and her younger friend Barry, left the camp site and walked off for a nearby party.
+The campsite was located 3 km from the Collins’ home.
+The girls would regularly call at the house while camping to change clothing, shower, and eat.
+Collins's father regularly called at the campsite to check on the children, and did so on the day the girls disappeared.
+At about 9:00 p.m. on 5 October, Collins, wearing her high school jacket, and her younger friend, Barry, left the campsite and walked off for a nearby party.

 Nearby, Camilleri and Beckett were riding in a Ford Telstar belonging to Camilleri's de facto partner.
-Camilleri had an argument hours earlier with his partner and talked to Beckett about his feelings of depression.
+Camilleri had an argument hours earlier with his partner, and talked to Beckett about his feelings of depression.
 The two men were consuming beer and injecting each other with crystal meth and heroin while driving aimlessly.
-According to Beckett, Camilleri spotted the girls walking single file along the Bega-Tathra Road in Evan's Hill and stopped to offer them a lift.
+According to Beckett, Camilleri spotted the girls walking single file along the Bega-Tathra Road in Evan's Hill, and stopped to offer them a lift.
 At approximately 10:00 p.m., after a brief discussion, the girls entered the car willingly.
-A pink portable television, which had earlier been taken by Camilleri and Beckett from a friend in lieu of a drug-related debt, was removed from the back seat of the vehicle and discarded at the side of the road to provide room for the girls to sit.
-The television would later become important evidence and implicate the two men in their crimes to follow.
+A pink portable television, which had earlier been taken by Camilleri and Beckett from a friend in place of a drug-related debt, was removed from the back seat of the vehicle, and discarded at the side of the road to provide room for the girls to sit.
+The television would later become important evidence, implicating the two men in their subsequent crimes.

-Beckett told police the group travelled to Tathra Beach and spent some time there before returning to the campsite at White Rock.
-On the road leading to the campsite, Camilleri became disturbed at the car bottoming out on the uneven gravel road and became angry at the girls.
+Beckett told police the group travelled to Tathra Beach, and spent some time there before returning to the campsite at White Rock.
+On the road leading to the campsite, Camilleri was agitated at the car bottoming out on the uneven gravel road, and became angry at the girls.
 The rear doors of the vehicle had been previously locked using the vehicle's child locks and there were no window winders, preventing the rear doors from being opened by passengers inside.
-Camilleri produced a knife and told the girls they would be stabbed if they tried to escape.
-Beckett also produced a knife and went along with Camilleri in threatening the girls.
+Camilleri produced a knife, and told the girls they would be stabbed if they tried to escape.
+Beckett also produced a knife, and went along with Camilleri in threatening the girls.